modulo1/vcore3-duet/CONTRIBUTING.md

 ; gcode comment blocks start with '; '

 ; if example gcode needs to be included
-;M9999999 C"it will omit the leading space after ;M77777 A"the last ;"
+;M9999999 C"it will omit the space after
+;M77777 A"the last ;"